Mahāsaṅghika Vinaya

 First Origin Story

-The Buddha was staying at Sāvatthī.
-At that time, there was a wife in a powerful household in the village Āmala who was young and graceful.
+The Buddha was staying in Sāvatthī.
+At that time, there was a wife in a powerful household in the village Āmala who was young and attractive.
 She had an affair with someone else.
 Her husband said: “Don’t do it again.
 If you do it again, I’ll punish you in such-and-such a way.”
 His wife did as before without stopping.
 Her husband then investigated, and caught her when she was with the other man.
 He brought her to the judge and said: “My wife has an affair with this man.
 I ask the judge to allow me to punish her for her crime according to the law.” —“Punishing her for her crime according to the law” means if a woman has an affair with someone else, she should appear before the two gathered assemblies for seven days.
 After the seven-day gathering, her body should be ripped apart through the middle in front of the assemblies of the two families (i.e. the woman’s and her husband’s).— The judge then said to the wife: “You may return home.
 If you have things at home, you may go and prepare offerings of food and drinks.
 If you don’t have anything, you can do what you like.
 When the seven days are over, your body will be ripped apart through the middle in front of the two assemblies.”
 She then returned home, and prepared food and drinks to offer to the two assemblies.
 She then cried in a secluded place.
 Some women 諸母人, lit. “motherly people” seems to be an overly literal rendering of “mātugāma”.* asked her: “Why do you cry?”

 She answered: “How could I not cry?
 When the seven days are over, my body will be ripped apart through the middle in front of the two assemblies.”
 The women said: “Do you want to live?”
 She answered: “Yes.”
 They said: “Go to Sāvatthī to Kālī bhikkhunī.
 If you request to go forth, you can live.”
 The assembled people had become drunk on alcohol, and with the support of these women, she briefly went out on a pretext.
 She reached Sāvatthī, and asked people: “Where is the bhikkhunī monastery?”
 They showed her the place.
 She entered, and asked people: “Where is Kālī bhikkhunī’s room?”
 Then they showed her the room.
 She entered, and said: “Venerable, I want to go forth.”
 (Kālī) asked: “Has your guardian allowed it?”
 She answered: “What does allowed mean?”
 The bhikkhunī said: “If you haven’t yet left (your parent’s house) to be married, your parents allow it.
 If you’re married, your parents-in-law, your husband, or your brothers-in-law allow it.
 This then means allowed.”
 (The woman) answered: “In that case, I’ve allowed myself.
 All my relatives want to rip my body apart through the middle, and end my life.”
 The bhikkhunī said: “In that case, they’ve already released you.”
 Then she gave her the going forth and the full ordination.